transparency-dev/armored-witness-applet/trusted_applet/internal/storage/README.md

 An update to the slot causes an update record to be written to the journal starting at either:

-*   The first byte of the sector following the extent of the "current" update record (i.e all sectors contain header/data for at most 1 record), if there is sufficient space remaining in the journal to accommodate the entire update record without wrapping around to the first sector, or
+*   The first byte of the blocks following the extent of the "current" update record (i.e all blocks contain header/data for at most 1 record), if there is sufficient space remaining in the journal to accommodate the entire update record without wrapping around to the first blocks, or
-*   The first byte of the first sector in the journal, if there is no current record or the update record will not fit in the remaining journal space.
+*   The first byte of the first block in the journal, if there is no current record or the update record will not fit in the remaining journal space.

 Following a successful write to storage, the metadata associated with slot (i.e. Revision, current header location, location for next write, etc.) is updated.

 The diagram below shows a sequence of several update record writes of varying data sizes.
-These writes are taking place in a single journal, which you'll remember comprises several sectors.
+These writes are taking place in a single journal, which you'll remember comprises several blocks.

-The grey boxes represent sectors containing old/previous data, green represents sectors holding the latest successful write.
+The grey boxes represent blocks containing old/previous data, green represents blocks holding the latest successful write.

-The numbers indicate a header with a particular `Revision`, sectors with `…` contain follow-on `RecordData`, and an x indicates invalid record header:
+The numbers indicate a header with a particular `Revision`, blocks with `…` contain follow-on `RecordData`, and an x indicates invalid record header:

 ```
 ⬛⬛⬛⬛⬛⬛⬛⬛⬛⬛ - Initial state, nothing written
 🟩🟩🟩⬛⬛⬛⬛⬛⬛⬛ - First record (rev=1) has been successfully stored
 ⬜⬜⬜🟩🟩⬛⬛⬛⬛⬛ - Next record (rev=2) is stored with the next available block
 ⬜⬜⬜⬜⬜🟩🟩🟩⬛⬛ - Same again.
-🟩🟩🟩⬜⬜⬜⬜⬜⬛⬛ - The 4th record will not fit in the remaining space, so is written starting at the zeroth sector, overwriting old revision(s) - note it does not wrap around.
+🟩🟩🟩⬜⬜⬜⬜⬜⬛⬛ - The 4th record will not fit in the remaining space, so is written starting at the zeroth block, overwriting old revision(s) - note it does not wrap around.
 ⬜⬜⬜🟩🟩🟩⬜⬜⬛⬛ - Subsequent revisions continue in this vein.
 ```